AI4Finance-Foundation/FinNLP/README.md

-# Alternative-Data

-Alternative data in finance.
+# Alternative Data in Finance

 We start with natural language data.